 The department responds to all radiation incidents and emergencies, including unexpected radiation releases from nuclear power plants, transportation accidents, lost or stolen radioactive sources, and contamination of a facility or the environment.
 To prepare for these incidents, the department trains its staff and other emergency personnel in emergency response and decontamination procedures, dose assessment, and preparedness for possible weapons of mass destruction.
 Staff also learn how to respond to nuclear reactor emergencies during annual training exercises at the state's nuclear power plants.
 In addition, the department provides the Kennedy Space Center with emergency response assistance during the launch of spacecraft containing radioactive material, such as the Ulysses, Galileo and recent Cassini space probes.

 Nuclear Power Plants

-There are five nuclear power reactors operating at three sites in Florida: Units 1 and 2 at St. Lucie, Units 3 and 4 at Turkey Point, and Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission licenses these reactors.
+There are four nuclear power reactors operating at two sites in Florida: Units 1 and 2 at St. Lucie, and Units 3 and 4 at Turkey Point.
+A fifth reactor, Unit 3 at Crystal River, has been shut down since 2009, and is currently undergoing decommissioning with the federal Nuclear Regulatory Commission, which licenses these reactors.
 The department conducts environmental monitoring programs around all three sites.
 Thermoluminescent detectors surrounding each site identify direct radiation and special air sampling stations identify radioactive particulate emissions.
 Department staff also collect and analyze other samples, including vegetation, fish, citrus, watermelon, milk, garden vegetables, shoreline sediment, beach sand, drinking water, surface water, and ground water.

 Florida has several large phosphate deposits that have been mined since the turn of the century.
 These deposits contain varying concentrations of natural uranium and radium.
 Although generally the radiation dose received from these concentrations is insignificant, the dose can become significant if the concentration increases through mining the ore, if the radionuclides dissolve in drinking water, or if they build up in structures on the deposits.
 To monitor this situation, the department takes soil, air, and water samples from the land both before and after the mining occurs and measures the radiation levels.